mashrurAhmed/ISY503_M12_NLP_Project/README.md

 5. Follow the code on Section 3 to set up the project and serve the backend.

 6. Open the index.html file on an editor, change the base URL on line 48 to the url provided by the curl request to localhost:4040 on Colab.
-Ensure the base url ends with a forward slash '/'.

 7. Run the index.html file on browser.